XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 and the various writing systems of the Indian subcontinent and its surroundings.
 In addition, it can also handle kerning and other optional features that can be provided by certain fonts in other writing systems.

 In this position paper, we first provide a number of cursory introductions: we'll start out by exploring the murky history of encoding standards for digital text, and then go into some detail about how the Arabic and Brahmic alphabets are structured.
 Afterwards, we will of course discuss the problems those writing systems pose in the PDF standard, the solutions provided to these problems by iText 7's add-on pdfCalligraph, and of course also a hands-on user guide.

 Technical overview
 ---

 We will not be sharing revolutionary insights in this section, so if you are comfortable with your knowledge about character encodings, the Arabic alphabet, and/or the Brahmic scripts, you can feel free to skip those sections.

 A bit of encoding history
 ---

-Unicode
+In order to represent data in a digital way,
+ASCII -> Unicode (code points, code blocks, alternates)

 A bit of writing history
 ---